Essential Oils and Anger

 Essential oils can help us modify emotions both in an immediate fashion and over the long run.
 Essential oils are really not an oil.
-They are essential, essential to the plant because they are the immune system or defense system of that plant.
-They are not really oils though, they are a liptic acid.
+They are essential, essential to the plant because they are the immune system or defence system of that plant.
+They are not really oils though, they are a lipoic acids.
 Your body is made of lipids; they are one of the building blocks of the body.
 Because of this, essential oils will be recognized as part of your body and taken in to create a change.

 Four ways essential oils work scientifically in your body to create a change:

 - Limbic System-emotional response, glandular reaction.

 - External/Internal ingestion.
 Stick your tongue out (it is now external), and put a drop of essential oil on your tongue = external ingestion.
 We are not doctors, we cannot tell you to take something internally.
 BEFORE taking any essential oil internally make sure that it is EOBBD tested and has the FDA GRAS (generally regarded as safe) rating.

 Today we will be discussing how essential oils affect the limbic system, the system that triggers emotional responses and glandular reactions.
 The limbic system is the centre of our emotions.
 By smelling various essential oils we can elevate the body’s heart rate, we can lower the heart rate, can raise blood pressure, can lower blood pressure, etc. When you smell the essential oil it goes to the olfactory centre of your nose where you have 40 million olfactory neurons.
 From the olfactory neurons it goes to the olfactory bulb, then from the olfactory bulb to the pineal and pituitary glands in your brain-we have now changed things in your body in a matter of seconds.
 Scents and emotions are linked in a powerful way.
 The smell of Lavender essential oil can quickly calm someone, while the scent of Peppermint can restore energy and heighten awareness.